 Maintenance of F-1 Status during the 17-Month OPT Extension

 Restrictions on Unemployment

-Students approved for the 17-month OPT extension may not accrue an aggregate of more than 120 days of unemployment during their entire 29-month OPT period (i.e., during the initial 12 months of OPT plus the 17-month extension).
+Students approved for the 17-month OPT extension may not accrue an aggregate of more than 120 days of unemployment during their entire 29-month OPT period (i.e., during the initial period of post-completion OPT plus the 17-month extension).

 Restrictions Regarding OPT Employers